crcn/mojojs.com/content/docs/1 Guides/0 Architecture.article.md

 Once you have an idea of how your application should be broken apart, you can start building your views with the data it needs to represent - step two.

 You typically write fixtures (fake data) along with views, so you know what properties the view needs.
-They allow you to construct views independently from models - great for encapsulation.
+Fixtures allow you to construct views independently from models - great for encapsulation.
 Mojo easily allows you to write views with *just* fixtures, then swap them out for models you'll be implementing later on - like a flip of a switch.

 <!-- show other benefits of writing with fixtures -->

 <!-- SHOW FIXTURES -->

-After you've created out your views with fixture data, you should know have a clear idea of the models your application needs.
+After you've created your views with fixture data, you should know have a clear idea of the models your application needs.
 This is a pretty straight forward process.
 See [structuring models](/docs/guides/structuring-your-application#models) for more information.

 After developing your models, you can to add other parts of your application, such as an [HTTP router](/docs/api/router), realtime data, offline mode, or [internationalization](/docs/extended-api/i18n).
 These sort of features are non-fundamental, and should always be added after you've figured out models & views.